Eliphaz21/wireframing/README.md

 - **Functionality** makes the interface interactive and useful.

 Together, these elements form the foundation of a user-centered design that enhances usability and efficiency.
+## Types of Wireframes

+Wireframes can vary in detail and visual fidelity depending on the stage of the design process.
+The two main types are **Low-Fidelity** and **High-Fidelity** wireframes.

+### 1. Low-Fidelity Wireframes
+Low-fidelity wireframes are simple sketches or outlines used to represent the basic structure and layout of a design.
+They focus on functionality, placement, and user flow rather than design aesthetics.

+**Characteristics:**
+- Hand-drawn or created using basic tools like Balsamiq or pen and paper.
+- Contain placeholders (e.g., boxes for images, lines for text).
+- Minimal details—no colors, typography, or images.
+- Quick to create and easy to modify.

+**When to Use:**
+- Early stages of the design process.
+- For brainstorming and conceptual discussions.
+- To communicate general layout ideas to stakeholders or team members.

+**Example:**
+A rough sketch showing where the navigation bar, buttons, and content will be placed on a booking page.

+---

+### 2. High-Fidelity Wireframes
+High-fidelity wireframes are detailed and polished visual representations of a design.
+They closely resemble the final product and may include colors, fonts, images, and interactive elements.

+**Characteristics:**
+- Created using tools like Figma, Adobe XD, or Sketch.
+- Include accurate spacing, typography, and branding elements.
+- Often used for usability testing and final design approval.

+**When to Use:**
+- Later stages of the design process.
+- For client presentations and stakeholder reviews.
+- To test user interactions and visual design consistency.

+**Example:**
+A detailed digital wireframe of a booking confirmation page with styled buttons, images, and a color palette matching the brand identity.

+---

+## What Type of Wireframe Is Here

+The wireframe presented in this project is a **Low-Fidelity Wireframe**.

+It focuses on the **layout structure, navigation, and content placement** without including visual details like colors, fonts, or high-resolution images.
+Its main goal is to represent the **user flow** and **functionality** of the booking system in a simple, easy-to-understand format.

+Low-fidelity wireframes are ideal at this stage because they allow for quick feedback and easy adjustments before moving on to detailed design work.